Keyronex/Keyronex/docs/design_book/vmm.rst

 swapfile.

 .. note::
-	"Paging" and "virtual memory" are sometimes mistakenly used online as simple synonyms of "virtual address translation", the process by which a virtual memory address is translated to a physical address.
-This is a misapprehension.
+	"Paging" (and "virtual memory") are sometimes used online as simple synonyms of "virtual address translation", the process by which a virtual memory address is translated to a physical address.
+Keyronex uses these terms in their traditional sense.

 The Keyronex virtual memory manager has several responsibilities.
 Broadly, these